Over $25.5 MILLION INVESTED

 $75,000

 First Tee enables children to build a strength of character that empowers them through a lifetime of new challenges.
 By seamlessly integrating the game of golf with life skills curriculum, First Tee creates learning experiences that build inner strength, self-confidence and resilience that kids can carry into everything they do.
-NCEF funding supports the expansion of the program through an Outreach Coordinator and additional staffing.
+NCEF funding supports the expansion of the program through an outreach coordinator and additional staffing.

-• Friends of Foster Children Forever
+• Fostering Success (formerly Friends of Foster Children Forever)

 Updown